-Since we use a model fluid flow that does not depend on ${\rm Re}_*$, ${\rm Re}_*$-dependent grain dynamics are solely responsible for the variation seen in Fig.~\ref{fig:Shields-curve-with-data}.
-Figure~\ref{fig:z-vs-v-a-phi} shows data from simulations of mobilized beds using quadratic drag at $\Theta \approx \Theta_c({\rm Re}_*)$ for $10^{-2} \leq {\rm Re}_* \leq 10^3$.
-Figure~\ref{fig:z-vs-v-a-phi}(a) shows height $z/D$ versus packing fraction $\phi$, and the inset shows the maximum height $z_{\rm max}$ that mobile grains achieve as a function of ${\rm Re}_*$.
-Figure~\ref{fig:z-vs-v-a-phi}(b) shows height $z/D$ versus grain velocity $v_g/v_0$ (solid lines) and fluid velocity $v_f/v_0$ (dashed lines).
-The inset shows the ratio of average grain velocity $\bar{v}_g$ in the top layer and above (i.e., $z/D>5.25$) to the average fluid velocity $\bar{v}_f$ in the same region.
-As ${\rm Re}_*$ increases, $\bar{v}_g/\bar{v}_f$ decreases, meaning that mobile grains do not equilibrate to the fluid flow.
+Since we do not vary the fluid flow profile, ${\rm Re}_*$-dependent grain dynamics are solely responsible for the variation seen in Fig.~\ref{fig:Shields-curve-with-data}.
+To illustrate how grain dynamics vary with ${\rm Re}_*$, Fig.~\ref{fig:z-vs-v-a-phi} shows data from simulations of mobilized beds using S-1 settings at $\Theta \approx \Theta_c({\rm Re}_*)$ for $10^{-2} \leq {\rm Re}_* \leq 10^3$.
+Figure~\ref{fig:z-vs-v-a-phi}(a) shows height $z/D$ versus packing fraction $\phi_i$, and the inset shows the maximum height $z_{\rm max}$ that mobile grains achieve as a function of ${\rm Re}_*$.
+Figure~\ref{fig:z-vs-v-a-phi}(b) shows height $z/D$ versus grain velocity $v_x^g/v_0$ (solid lines) and fluid velocity $v_x^f/v_0$ (dashed lines).
+The inset shows the ratio of average grain velocity $\bar{v}_x^g$ in the top layer and above (i.e., $z/D>5.25$) to the average fluid velocity $\bar{v}_x^f$ in the same region.
+As ${\rm Re}_*$ increases, $\bar{v}_x^g/\bar{v}_x^f$ decreases, meaning that mobile grains do not equilibrate to the fluid flow.
 Figure~\ref{fig:z-vs-v-a-phi}(c) shows the height $z/D$ versus the normalized horizontal grain acceleration $a_g(\Theta g')^{-1}$.
 At small ${\rm Re}_*$, grain acceleration is negligible, and mobile grains always move with the local fluid flow.
 At high ${\rm Re}_*$ grains are significantly accelerated, and their momentum is lost through collisions with the bed, which is indicated by the negative acceleration peak at the bed surface for ${\rm Re}_* \approx 250$ (green stars).
 The inset shows the average normalized horizontal grain acceleration $\bar{a}_g(\Theta g')^{-1}$ in the top layer and above ($z/D>5.25$) as a function of ${\rm Re}_*$.
 As ${\rm Re}_*$ increases, average normalized horizontal grain acceleration for mobilized grains increases until it plateaus for ${\rm Re}_*>10$.
 Together these data show how grain dynamics vary with ${\rm Re}_*$ from viscous-dominated at low ${\rm Re}_*$ to acceleration-dominated at high ${\rm Re}_*$, as discussed in Sec.~\ref{sec:dimensional-analysis}.